IES University College London

 The UCL undergraduate program consists of a series of lectures, seminar, and tutorials.
 Tutorial classes are much smaller than lecture courses and, in some departments, are taught on a one-on-one basis.

-You apply to one or two academic apartments and then select courses from these departments.
-UCL offers a wide range of disciplines with particular strengths in Art, Archaeology, Economics, English, Geography, History, Philosophy, and Psychology.
+Students apply to one or two academic apartments and then select courses from these departments.

 Anthropology, Archeology, Architecture, Art, Art History (Most Competitive), Astronomy, Biology and Genetics, Chemistry, Cities, Classics, Computer Science, Dutch, Earth Sciences, Economics, Engineering, English, European Culture Studies, Fine Arts, Geography, German, Greek, Health Studies, Hebrew and Jewish Studies, History, International Health IMEC, Latin, Mathematics, Philosophy, Phonetics and Linguistics, Physics and Astronomy, Political Studies, Psychology, Public Health, Science and Technology Studies, Slavonic and East European Studies, Spanish and Latin American Studies, Urban Studies.
 Students may take courses in Information Studies, Language Centre, and Management Studies Centre.